Cardinal removed from public ministry after sex abuse allegation

 (CNN)Cardinal Theodore McCarrick, who led the Archdiocese of Washington and was a political force in the nation's capital, said on Wednesday that he has been removed from public ministry by the Vatican because of a decades-old allegation of sexual abuse.

-As a cardinal, McCarrick is one of the highest-ranking American leaders in the Catholic Church to be removed from office because of sex abuse charges.
+As a cardinal, McCarrick is one of the highest-ranking American leaders in the Catholic Church to be removed from public ministry because of sex abuse charges.

 "While I have absolutely no recollection of this reported abuse, and believe in my innocence, I am sorry for the pain the person who brought the charges has gone through, as well as for the scandal such charges cause our people," McCarrick said in a statement.